hjozwiak/tintin-kallisti-pack/README.md

 - musiclinks: Adds a shortened youtube search link for the posted song.
 Disable with nomusiclinks.
 You can use your own custom installation of yourls by supplying an api key after the musiclinks command.
 - mpost: Same as alt+shift+M listed above.
 - mplyrics: Post the lyrics to the currently playing track to the music channel.
 Be careful with this, it has been known to misfire.
 It requires fortune-mod and clyrics be installed to work.

+#### Navigation

+There are some keys that will make it easier for you to walk around.
+Instead of typing scan, north, south, east, west, up or down, you can simply hold alt and walk around with the following keys:

+- i: North
+- ,: South
+- l: East
+- j: West
+- k: Scan
+- shift+I Up
+- shift+<: Down

 #### Paths and Modules